isomerpages/govtech-stp/_faq/2-app-process-residents-sg.md

 A fast lane traveller departing for China can make an appointment in advance at certain clinics in Singapore for a pre-departure test at the traveller’s cost.
 The traveller must take the test within 48 hours before departure, and obtain a health certificate of having tested negative for COVID-19.

-The list of clinics that can perform pre-departure COVID-19 tests is at **<a href="#annexb">ANNEX B</a>**.
-Testing for fast lane arrangements can only be carried out at these clinics.
+The list of clinics that can perform pre-departure COVID-19 tests isand details on the procedure to book an appointment are at **<a href="#annexb">ANNEX B</a>**.
+Testing for fast lane arrangements can only be carried out at these clinics at the moment.
 An eligible fast lane traveller can contact the clinic directly for testing.

 The traveller will need to adhere to the clinic’s cut-off timings for the pre-departure tests to ensure that he/she is able to obtain the test results in time to be allowed to check-in for his/her flight.

+The traveller must also obtain a letter from the PRC Embassy in Singapore which confirms that he/she has been granted approval by the relevant authorities in China to travel to China under the Singapore-China Fast Lane.
+This letter will be used as an indication of the traveller’s eligibility to take a pre-departure COVID-19 test.
+This letter must be presented at the clinic before the test can be administered.

 The traveller should expect to pay about S$180 – S$200 (inclusive of GST) for the pre-departure test.
 This is not payable by MediSave, MediShield Life and Integrated Shield Plans.